ssuwijak/Java2VB-Socket/README.md

-# Java2VB Socket Program Conversion
+# 241009 Java2VB Socket Programming
-this is an Upwork job which want to convert the existing java socket program to VB.NET.
+convert the existing java socket program to VB.NET.

 the solution consists of 3 projects:
 1. Java2VB - the original java code and the VB.NET converted code.